OpenBCI/Documentation/docs/09Deprecated/04-UltracortexMark1.md

 Files related to the ultracortex, the 3D-printable EEG headset compatible with OpenBCI (currently under development).

-The electrodes seen in the photos here are dry electrodes from Florida Research Instruments (FRI), found here: http://fri-fl-shop.com/product/package-of-15-disposable-reusable-dry-electrodes-and-10-disposablereusable-eeg-cup-electrodes-and-5-leads-red-white-green-black-brown/
+The electrodes seen in the photos here are dry electrodes from Florida Research Instruments (FRI), found [here.](http://fri-fl-shop.com/product/package-of-15-disposable-reusable-dry-electrodes-and-10-disposablereusable-eeg-cup-electrodes-and-5-leads-red-white-green-black-brown/)

 The FRI_electrode_mount.stl was modeled to serve as a mechanical mount for the FRI electrodes.